Your Ultimate Guide to Pelvic Floor Physical Therapy

 Infertility is a globally-felt experience, with recent studies from the World Health Organization (WHO) stating that over 17% of the adult population, one in every six adults – suffer from it.

-Beyond just being a condition that describes a person’s inability to achieve a pregnancy “after 12 months or more of regular unprotected sexual intercourse” (WHO) or “after 6 months of unprotected sex” for women aged 35 years or older (CDC), infertility can adversely affect other aspects of a person’s health, too.
+Infertility is often used to describe a person’s inability to achieve a pregnancy “after 12 months or more of regular unprotected sexual intercourse” (WHO), or “after 6 months of unprotected sex” for women aged 35 years or older (CDC).
+However infertility can adversely affect other aspects of a person’s health, too.

 Many times, when we talk about fertility treatments, we automatically think of treatments popularized by the media, like in vitro fertilization (IVF) or intrauterine insemination (IUI).